core-wg/resource-directory/draft-ietf-core-resource-directory.md

 \]

-## Foregone freshness checks
+## Skipping freshness checks

-When deploying an RD setup in which freshness checks registration resource operations are forgone, these concerns need to be balanced:
+When RD based applications are built in which request freshness checks are not performed, these concerns need to be balanced:

 * When alterations to registration attributes are reordered,